DanNegrut/ME459-2023/FAQ/HowTo/hw_repos.md

 git clone your_hw_repo_url hw_check
 cd hw_check
 ```
-Then, look through the contents of `hw_check` this is exactly what we will see for grading, no more, no less.
+Then, look through the contents of `hw_check` - this is exactly what we will see for grading, no more, no less.
 Any *code* files asked for in the homework must be in here and correctly named with the correct file structure according to the assignment header.
 Canvas submissions of code are not a backup and will be ignored.
-Things like plots and written answers go to Canvas.
+Things like plots and written answers should go to Canvas.

 #### Typical Workflow
-1. Edit and add files until you reach a good milestone
+1. Edit and add files until you reach a good milestone.
 1. `git add` modified and new files
 1. `git commit` to save the milestone
 1. `git push` to update the remote